Contrast-Security-OSS/docs/content/installation/java/configuration/YAML-properties-java.md

 tags: "installation java agent YAML configuration rules properties" -->

 Contrast supports YAML-based configuration for the Java agent.
 This allows you to store configuration on disk that you can override with environment variables or command line arguments.
+This configuration must be used with the Java 1.5 agent; it cannot be used with the Java agent that automatically updates.

 > **Note:** While property formatting in YAML configuration files is shared by all Contrast agents, each agent must use its specified file.